boring-dragon/product-aggregator/README.md

 - [x] List out the online shops

-- [ ] Write a abstract scraper for aggregation (This scraper should work as a Driver based scraper where the driver will be specific for everyshop but the underlining scraper will be the same for every site)
+- [x] Write a abstract scraper for aggregation (This scraper should work as a Driver based scraper where the driver will be specific for everyshop but the underlining scraper will be the same for every site)

+- [x] Product Model

 - [ ] Store the data inside the database